An Extreme Value Bayesian Lasso for the Conditional Left and Right Tails: CLOSING REMARKS

 Some final comments on future research are in order.
 A version of our model that includes additionally a regression model for point masses at zero would be natural for a variety of contexts, such as for modeling long periods without rain or droughts.
-Semicontinuous responses that consist of a mixture of 0's and a continuous positive distribution are indeed common in practice \citep[e.g.][]{olsen2001}.
+Semicontinuous responses that consist of a mixture of {zeros} and a continuous positive distribution are indeed common in practice \citep[e.g.{,}][]{olsen2001}.
 Another natural avenue for future research would endow the model with further flexibility by resorting to a generalized additive model, where the smooth function of each covariate is modeled using B-spline basis functions.
 The latter extension would however require a group lasso \citep{yuan2006}, shrinking groups of regression coefficients (per smooth function) towards zero.
-While here we focus on modeling positive random variables, another interesting extension of the proposed model would consider the left end-point itself as a parameter---rather than fixing it at zero.
-Finally, from an inference perspective it would also seem natural defining a semiparametric Bayesian version of our model that would set a prior directly on the covariate-specific carrier function $G_{\mathbf{x}}$---rather than specifying a power carrier function in advance---and to model the conditional density as $F(y \mid \mathbf{x})=G_{\mathbf{x}}\left(H(y \mid \mathbf{x})\right)$.
-This approach would however require setting a prior on the space $\mathscr{G}$ of all carrier functions so to ensure that $G_{\mathbf{x}}$ obeys Assumptions~A, B and C, for all $\mathbf{x}$.
-While priors on spaces of functions are an active field of research \citep{ghosal2015}, definition of priors over $\mathscr{G}$ is to our knowledge an open problem; {a natural line of attack to construct such a prior would be via random Bernstein polynomials \citep{petrone2002}, with weight constraints derived from Lemma~1 of \cite{tencaliec2019}.}
+While {we focus here} on modeling positive random variables, another interesting extension of the proposed model would consider the left {endpoint} itself as a parameter {rather} than fixing it at zero.
+Finally, from an inference perspective it would also seem natural defining a semiparametric Bayesian version of our model that would set a prior directly on the covariate-specific carrier function $G_{\mathbf{x}}$ {rather than specifying a power carrier function in advance, }and to model the conditional density as $F(y \mid \mathbf{x})=G_{\mathbf{x}}{\{H(y \mid \mathbf{x})\}}$.
+This approach would however require setting a prior on the space $\mathscr{G}$ of all carrier functions so {as} to ensure that $G_{\mathbf{x}}$ obeys Assumptions~{A--C}, for all $\mathbf{x}$.
+While priors on spaces of functions are an active field of research \citep{ghosal2015}, definition of priors over $\mathscr{G}$ is to our knowledge an open problem; {a natural line of attack to construct such a prior would be via random Bernstein polynomials \citep{petrone2002}, with weight constraints derived from Lemma~1 of \cite{tencaliec2019}; {indeed, by modeling the carrier function with a Bernstein polynomial basis a higher level of flexibility could be achieved in comparison to that offered by Examples~\ref{powerc}--\ref{powerm}. }}